Carthage High School (Texas)

-Carthage High School is a public high school located in the city of Carthage, Texas.
-It is part of the Carthage Independent School District located in central Panola County and classified as a 4A school by the UIL.
-In 2013, the school was rated "Met Standard" by the Texas Education Agency.
+Carthage High School is a public high school located in the city of Carthage, Texas, United States.
+It is part of the Carthage Independent School District located in central Panola County and classified as a 4A school by the University Interscholastic League (UIL).
+In 2022, the Texas Education Agency awarded Carthage high a grade of "A", with distinctions earned in ELA/Reading, Mathematics, Science, Progress, Closing the Gaps, and Postsecondary Readiness.